Listen to Fastmail CEO Bron Gondwana talk about JMAP on the Digital Citizen Podcast

 TaskList/set

-This is the “Calendar/set” method as described in [@!I-D.ietf-jmap-calendars], Section XXX.
+This is the standard “/set” method as described in [@!RFC8620], Section 5.3 but with the following additional request argument:

 Users can subscribe or unsubscribe to a task list by setting the “isSubscribed” property.
 The server MAY forbid users from subscribing to certain task lists even though they have permission to see them, rejecting the update with a forbidden SetError.

-The “name” and “color” properties are initially inherited from the owner’s copy of the task list, but if set by a sharee that user gets their own copy of the property; it does not change for any other principals.
+The “name”, “color” and “timeZone” properties are initially inherited from the owner’s copy of the task list, but if set by a sharee then they get their own copy of the property; it does not change for any other principals.
 If the value of the property in the owner’s task list changes after this, it does not overwrite the sharee’s value.

-The “sortOrder” property is initally the default value for each sharee; it is not inherited from the owner.
+The “sortOrder”, “isVisible”, “defaultAlertsWithTime”, and “defaultAlertsWithoutTime” properties are initially the default value for each sharee; they are not inherited from the owner.

 The following extra SetError types are defined: